-for general practitioners
+for HEALTHCARE practitioners

 Some Transgender people have a great need to undergo physical changes to have the body more closely aligned to the experienced gender.
 For many members of this group hormone therapy, with- or without surgery, is medically necessary.